 There are a couple of biologists interested in looking at the snake, so I may have an exact name if they are able to get here quickly enough before I release it.

 Anybody want to guess what it is?
 It looks, to me, exactly like an Oligodon kheriensis – a very rare snake, not known for Thailand at all.
 It’s also called the Coral Kukri Snake.
 Ok, mine is not the same color, but everything else appearance wise – looks the same, just in an olive green hue.
+It also looks very much like Oligodon inornatus.
+Color is almost right on, but the ventrals are different.

 Anyway – excited to see the snake in the light and get some good photos and videos of this snake.